-Update, April 2020: You don't need a holiday to put the kids to work making party foods.
-These are a great idea for anytime.
+Finger food update, May 2021: You don’t need a holiday to put the kids to work making party foods.
+These are a great idea any time of year.

 Whether you’re joining friends for brunch or bravely attempting to make it with your kids until midnight, no New Year’s party would be complete without some canapés to accompany the fun.
 These three delicious recipes will keep all ages of party goers happy.
 Just pop a bottle of champagne and a bottle of sparkling apple cider and let the celebrations begin!

 These classic French cheese puffs are not difficult to make, but look so impressive that the other guests will think you’ve been slaving away all night long!
 They also make the ultimate party food as they freeze well, so can be baked weeks ahead, then warmed up with a few minutes in the oven.
 Make a double batch and keep some in the freezer for whenever you have unexpected guests pop by.

 Heat oven to 450° and line two baking sheets with parchment paper.